rendaw/pyxyzygy/docs/userguide.md

 * `ctrl + click` - sample color from current node
 * `ctrl + shift + click` - sample merged color from campus
 * `shift + click` - draw line

+## Troubleshooting

+### I can only view one layer at a time.

+Are your layers in a group?
+If they aren't in a group, then they are probably being treated as separate scenes.
+See [Project structure](project_section.md) for more information on scenes.

+If you create a group, lift your layers, and then place them in the group you can view them together.